 Ikhvelo is a word of Zulu and Khosa languages (spoken in South Africa).
 Ikhvelo literally means "whistling".
 When a group of youth calls other youth through the sound of whistle or drum to engage in constructive activities the sound it makes is called Ikhvelo.
 In Doosra Dashak this word is adopted to create a model of centre which would serve at the panchayat level to facilitate a culture of reading and learning amongst the adolescents and youth, who are the clientele of Doosra Dashak.

-These are centres for adolescent persons to reinforce and sustain their education.
-Ikhvelos also help to acquire understanding and skills on varied issues related to their life and to involve the larger community in education and participatory development.
+Ikhvelos also help adolescents to acquire understanding and skills on varied issues related to their life and to involve the larger community in education and participatory development.
 These are intended to be multidimensional centres set up with a view to providing diverse kinds of educational services.
 Digital literacy through computers, tablets is also a focal point of attraction for the adolescents and school going students.